Fraser Forster: International career

 A knee injury saw Forster miss most of 2015, but his form on returning to playing football in early 2016 earned him a recall to the England squad in March.
 He played the second half of England's 3–2 friendly win over Germany in Berlin, making an impressive save from a Marco Reus free kick, although later conceded a goal from a Mario Gómez header.
 Forster played the full 90 minutes three days later on 29 March 2016 in a 2–1 loss against the Netherlands.
 Both goals conceded were controversial; Danny Rose protesting that the handball that led to the penalty for the Netherlands first goal was not deliberate, while Phil Jagielka appeared to be fouled in the build-up to Luciano Narsingh's winning goal.
 Despite the defeat, Forster turned in a composed performance and made several excellent saves.
-On 31 May 2016, Forster was named in England's 23-man squad for UEFA Euro 2016, albeit he was once again understudy to Joe Hart and did not play in any of England's four matches at the tournament.
+On 31 May 2016, Forster was named in England's 23-man squad for UEFA Euro 2016, although he was once again understudy to Joe Hart and did not play in any of England's four matches at the tournament.

 Following Euro 2016, Forster remained an unused substitute in subsequent England matches, and was dropped from the squad altogether in August 2017.

 In November 2019 he spoke about his desire to return to the national team set-up.

 On 23 March 2022, Forster was once again called up to the England squad for friendly matches against Switzerland and the Ivory Coast.
 He was a late addition to the squad, replacing Sam Johnstone.

+In March 2023, almost seven years after his last cap, Forster was called up to the England squad for their Euro 2024 qualifiers against Italy and Ukraine.
+He was once again a late addition to the squad, replacing the injured Nick Pope.

 Style of play

 Despite his large build, Forster has a high level of agility; Ian Brown who coached him as a youth at Wallsend said that "he was and is an amazing shot stopper.
 I've seen him for Southampton save shots he shouldn't, his body bends."
-In one-on-situations, he appears to make his already large stature even bigger to an onrushing opponent.
+In one-on-one situations, he appears to make his already large stature even bigger to an onrushing opponent.

 Forster was, however, criticised in the early part of his time at Celtic for lacking confidence and command, and uncertain when he had the ball at his feet.
 In time he matured, with his confidence and kicking noticeably improved.
 His level of concentration was also noted; given Celtic's dominance over the majority of their opponents in Scotland, their goalkeeper often has long periods of inactivity, but when eventually called into action Forster was invariably alert and ready.

+In 2013, Italian goalkeeper Gianluigi Buffon praised Forster, stating that he had the potential to become one of the best goalkeepers in Europe.